-IRGC says 4 members killed in Israeli attack on Damascus building
+IRGC says 5 members killed in Israeli attack on Damascus building

 A well-informed source told Al Jazeera the target was an IRGC intelligence unit, adding that a senior IRGC intelligence official in Syria and his assistants were in the building.

-In a brief statement, the IRGC said an air strike by Israeli fighter jets killed “a number of Syrian forces and four military advisers”.
-Iranian state television called it a “terrorist” attack by Israel.
+In a statement immediately after the attack, the IRGC said an air raid by Israeli fighter jets killed “a number of Syrian forces and four military advisers”.
+It identified the people killed as Hojjatollah Omidvar, Ali Aghazadeh, Hossein Mohammadi and Saied Karimi, without sharing their ranks.

+Later in the day, IRGC said a fifth member of the elite force also died after succumbing to his wounds, naming him as Mohammad Amin Samadi, Iranian state media reported.

+The attack, which is believed to have been carried out with at least four missiles, completely destroyed a four-storey building, according to Iranian state media.

 Widening tensions

-Saturday’s strike comes amid widening tensions in the region and the Israeli offensive on Gaza that has killed nearly 25,000 people.
+The attack in Syria comes amid widening tensions in the region and the Israeli offensive on Gaza that has killed nearly 25,000 people.

-Israel has carried out hundreds of strikes on Iran-linked targets inside government-controlled parts of war-torn Syria in recent years.

-Last month, an Israeli air attack on a suburb of Damascus killed Iranian general Sayyed Razi Mousavi, a longtime IRGC adviser in Syria.
+On Saturday, an Israeli raid in south Lebanon killed two people, at least one a Hezbollah member.
+Such attacks in the past have targeted members of Hezbollah as well as the Palestinian group Hamas.

+Al Jazeera’s Imran Khan, reporting from the southern Beirut neighbourhood of Borj el Barajneh, said Israel had struck deeper into Lebanese territory than usual, some 25km (15.5 miles) from the disputed border area.